leonardosecchin/scaled-algencan/README.md

 # Scaled Algencan

-[Algencan](https://www.ime.usp.br/~egbirgin/tango/codes.php) is an augmented Lagrangian solver written by E. Birgin and J.M.
+[Algencan](https://www.ime.usp.br/~egbirgin/tango/codes.php) is a safeguarded augmented Lagrangian solver written by E. Birgin and J.M.
 Martínez.
 It is available under the GNU General Public License.

 **Scaled Algencan** is a modification of Algencan that implements the additional option of scaling the final solution, as described in